MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

 1. Press **F5** (or **Debug > Start Debugging**) to start debugging.

    When you start debugging, the application is compiled on the remote target before it starts.
-Any compilation errors will appear in the **Error List** window.
+Any compilation errors appear in the **Error List** window.

-   If there are no errors, the app will start and the debugger will pause at the breakpoint.
+   If there are no errors, the app starts and the debugger pauses at the breakpoint.

    ![Screenshot showing the app has hit a breakpoint.](media/hit_breakpoint.png)